96Daniel96/flutterpoc/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Notes

+### Types of Widgets

+Invisible Widgets: used to build our app.
+It works like any other structure lib. e.i: Row(), Column(), ListView()

+Visible Widgets: widgets that render UI elements that user can interact and see

+### Refactor Stateless to Statefull

+CTRL + SHIFT + R